raksozorw/cat-ai/README.md

 ### Overview

-I've trained a model to differentiate between my two cats.
+I've trained a model to differentiate between my two cats, Kvarg and Jarlsberg.

 The model can be run on images uploaded via an API.
 In a separate repo, I have a React frontend to send these images multiple ways.